July welcomes the zenith of summer heat at

 UV index

-June and July, with an average maximum UV index of 11, are months with the highest UV index.
-A UV Index reading of 11, and higher, represents an excessive health risk from exposure to the Sun's UV radiation for average individuals.
+The months with the highest UV index are June and July, with an average maximum UV index of 11.
+A UV Index estimate of 11, and higher, represents an ultimate health vulnerability from exposure to the Sun's UV radiation for average individuals.

-Note: The maximum daily UV index of 11 during July translates into the following directions:
+Note: In July, the maximum UV index of 11 transforms into these recommendations: